DUE TO ONGOING COVID TRAVEL RESTRICTIONS, THE SUMMER PROGRAM HAS BEEN POSTPONED TO SUMMER 2023.

 Limited to 12 participants.

-Earn 1.0 WU unit credit (typically equivalent to 4 semester credits at other universities), IDS 334: Field Studies: Environmental Studies and Sustainability in Japan.
+Earn 4.0 WU credits, IDS 334: Field Studies: Environmental Studies and Sustainability in Japan.

 This is a credit/no credit (CR/NC) course.

-2021 dates are proposed (below) but subject to change until finalized.
+2023 dates are TBD.
 Students will receive specific arrival and departure instructions after they are approved at orientations held spring 2020.

 TRAVEL DATES: Students must travel on specific dates.
 Specific date and time instructions will be given after acceptance and students should wait to book flights until they receive this information at the site-specific program orientation.